-- 6.28 In order to provide certainty that the loss of offsite functional habitat will not adversely affect the integrity of Stour and Orwell SPA/Ramsar, Hamford Water SPA/Ramsar, Colne Estuary SPA/Ramsar, Blackwater Estuary SPA/Ramsar, and Abberton Reservoir SPA/Ramsar, the following safeguards are required for incorporation within Tendring District Draft Local Plan Part 2: - Wintering bird surveys will be required for the three allocations of Hartley Garden Village, Rouses Farm, and Tendring and Colchester Borders Garden Community as part of any project level development proposals to determine their individual and cumulative importance for golden plover and lapwing and inform mitigation proposals. - A commitment to mitigation and phasing of development is required within the Local Plan Part 2 dependent on the findings of bird surveys.
+- 6.44 To provide certainty that the loss of offsite functional habitat will not adversely affect the integrity of Stour and Orwell SPA/Ramsar, Hamford Water SPA/Ramsar, Colne Estuary SPA/Ramsar, Blackwater Estuary SPA/Ramsar, and Abberton Reservoir SPA/Ramsar, the following safeguards have been included in the Tendring District Draft Publication Local Plan Section 2: - Wintering bird surveys will be required for the three allocations of Hartley Garden Village, Rouses Farm, and Tendring and Colchester Borders Garden Community as part of any project level development proposals to determine their individual and cumulative importance for golden plover and lapwing and inform mitigation proposals. - A commitment to mitigation and phasing of development is required within the Local Plan Section 2 dependent on the findings of bird surveys.
 This will need to take into account the cumulative numbers of SPA birds affected by the allocations as they come forward for development.
 In the unlikely but possible event that cumulative numbers of SPA birds affected are likely to exceed thresholds of significance (i.e. >1% of the associated European Site), appropriate mitigation in the form of habitat creation and management in perpetuity, either on-site or through provision of strategic sites for these species elsewhere within Tendring, will be required.
-If required, mitigation will need to create and manage suitably located habitat which maximises feeding productivity for these SPA species, and such mitigatory habitat would need to be provided and fully functional prior to development which would affect significant numbers of SPA birds. - 6.29 The mitigation measures provided above are considered precautionary, appropriate and effective.
+If required, mitigation will need to create and manage suitably located habitat which maximises feeding productivity for these SPA species, and such mitigatory habitat would need to be provided and fully functional prior to development which would affect significant numbers of SPA birds. - 6.45 The Tendring District Draft Publication Local Plan Section 2 recognises the above recommendations made as part of the HRA of the Regulation 18 stage, and includes confirmation that the Council is committed to implementing these recommendations. - 6.46 The mitigation measures provided above are considered precautionary, appropriate and effective.
 Given their size, each allocation would likely to be capable of mitigating for their own impact onsite if necessary, and therefore the above measures have been recommended to provide certainty that the cumulative effect of habitat loss would not result in significant adverse effects.

-6.30 Providing that the above mitigation safeguards are incorporated into the Tendring District Draft Local Plan Part 2, and implemented successfully, adverse effects on the integrity of the Stour and Orwell SPA/Ramsar, Hamford Water SPA/Ramsar, Colne Estuary SPA/Ramsar, Blackwater Estuary SPA/Ramsar, and Abberton Reservoir SPA/Ramsar, as a result of loss of offsite functionally linked habitat will be avoided.
+6.47 The above mitigation safeguards have been committed to in the Tendring District Draft Publication Local Plan Section 2, and providing that they are implemented successfully, adverse effects on the integrity of the Stour and Orwell SPA/Ramsar, Hamford Water SPA/Ramsar, Colne Estuary SPA/Ramsar, Blackwater Estuary SPA/Ramsar, and Abberton Reservoir SPA/Ramsar, as a result of loss of offsite functionally linked habitat will be avoided.